battleaxedotco/bilbo/README.md

 **Bilbo** is used exclusively for getting a general idea of product sales.

-This is probably innacurate and should not be used for calculating taxes or anything legal.
+This is probably inaccurate and should not be used for calculating taxes or anything legal.

-No waranties are given.
+No warranties are given.
 Use at your own risk.